CS-Personal-Data-Acquisition-Prototype/ECE_Consolidation/README.md

  - Modify the serial port paths (/dev/ttyACM0, etc.) as needed for your system.

 ## Keyboard Interrupt
-To stop the script, press Ctrl+C. The script will terminate gracefully.
+To stop the script, press Ctrl+C twice.
+The script will terminate gracefully.

 ## Disclaimer
 This script is provided as-is and may require modifications to suit specific hardware configurations or data acquisition requirements.